google/skia/src/compute/hs/README.md

 * A concurrency-friendly dense kernel grid
 * Support for GPU post-processing of sorted results

-The HotSort sorting kernels are typically significantly faster than other GPU sorting implementations when sorting arrays of smaller than 500K-2M keys.
+HotSort is typically significantly faster than other GPU-accelerated implementations when sorting arrays of smaller than 500K-2M keys.

 ## Benchmarks

 ### Throughput

-Here are results for HotSort on Vulkan and CUDA sorting 32-bit and 64-bit keys on a 640 core Quadro M1200:
+Here are results for HotSort on Vulkan and CUDA sorting 32-bit and 64-bit keys on a 640-core Quadro M1200:

 ![](images/hs_nvidia_sm35_u32_mkeys.svg)
 ![](images/hs_nvidia_sm35_u64_mkeys.svg)